smyrgeorge/log4k/README.md

 Multiplatform (also compatible with the Java ecosystem).
 Built with coroutines and channels at its core, it offers asynchronous, scalable logging across multiple platforms.

+This project also tries to be fully compatible with `OpenTelemetry` standard.

 > [!IMPORTANT]
 > The project is in a very early stage; thus, breaking changes should be expected.